-Customer trades: 1.
-The dealer that effected the trade, or its agent for reporting, may input or change data about the trade.
-2. The participant may use either MQ, the RTTM Web, or the RTRS Web Interface for these purposes.
-3. The non-participant, through its agent with a valid participant number, may use either MQ, the RTTM Web, or the RTRS Web Interface, or the non-participant, with MSRB authorization, may use the RTRS Web Interface directly, to make these changes.
+Customer trades: 1.The dealer that effected the trade, or its agent for reporting, may input or change data about the trade.
+2. A participant may use either messaging (the MQ Series product or "MQ," described in section 3 below), the RTTM Web, or the RTRS Web Interface for these purposes.
+3. A non-participant, through its agent with a valid participant number, may use either MQ, the RTTM Web, or the RTRS Web Interface, or the non-participant, with MSRB authorization, may use the RTRS Web Interface directly, to make these changes.